rgroli/other.nvim/README.md

 | `:OtherSplit`  | Like `:Other`but opens the file in an horizontal split. |
 | `:OtherVSplit`  | Like `:Other`but opens the file in a vertical split. |

-For each command you can pass an optional `context` which are described under mappings.
+For each command you can pass an optional `context` which is described under mappings.
 For example `:Other test` could be used to open the testcase for the current buffer.